-In 1997, the Tucson Plant Materials Center (TPMC) in Tucson, Arizona was placed on the National Register of Historic Places.
-The TPMC Office and what is now the Field Office/Conference Room along with 5 acres of surrounding areas comprise the historically significant parts of the TPMC.
-The TPMC service area encompasses the Sonoran, Chihuahuan, and Mohave deserts in areas of Arizona, California, Nevada, New Mexico, and Utah.
+In 1997, the Tucson Plant Materials Center in Tucson, Arizona was placed on the National Register of

+Historic Places.
+The PMC Office and what is now the Field Office/Conference Room along with 5 acres of surrounding areas comprise the historically significant parts of the Tucson PMC.
+The Tucson PMC service area encompasses the Sonoran, Chihuahuan, and Mohave deserts in areas of Arizona, California, Nevada, New Mexico, and Utah.
 Major land uses in this area include irrigated farmland, rangeland, and mines.
-The TPMC develops and evaluates adapted plant materials and technologies for needs throughout the service area.
+The PMC develops and evaluates adapted plant materials and technologies for needs throughout the service area.
 Because the asset is used in general government operations as well as being designated as a heritage asset, it is classified as a multi-use heritage asset in accordance with SFFAS No. 29.
-The condition and deferred maintenance of this asset is included with the PP&E assets discussed below.
+The condition and deferred maintenance of this asset is included with the general PP&E assets discussed below.